pramcistudent/Milestone-Project-1/README.md

 ### The Skeleton Plane

 **Wireframes & Features**
-I originally created my wireframes in Balsamiq however I found this to be a little restrictive in terms of the design process as I wanted to show more detail for my first project.
+*I originally created my wireframes in Balsamiq however I found this to be a little restrictive in terms of the design process, as I wanted to show more detail for my first project.
 So, I choose to switch to a simpler form and used PowerPoint to create and style my wireframes.